lerna-lite/lerna-lite/README.md

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - Lerna is now maintained again since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
-        - we now also replicate Lerna's PRs whenever possible (except for `Nx` specific changes which are skipped)
+        - we also replicate Lerna's PRs whenever possible (except for `Nx` specific changes which are skipped)
-2. A desire to create a smaller and a lighter alternative compared to the original all-in-one Lerna tool
+2. A desire to create a smaller and lighter alternative compared to the original all-in-one Lerna tool
     - Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
-3. Rewritten the lib in TypeScript and since v2.0 it is also built as ESM only (you can still use it in a CJS environment)
+3. The project was rewritten in TypeScript and also built as ESM only since v2.0 (you can still use it in a CJS environment)
 4. Newer version of the original Lerna v5.5+ is now requiring **[Nx](https://nx.dev/)**, however not needed by Lerna-Lite
    - note, if you already use `Nx` then it's probably better to use Lerna, otherwise Lerna-Lite is suggested
-   - but if you use other tools like TurboRepo and install the original Lerna you end up with 2 similar tools (not good)
+   - if you use other tools like TurboRepo and install the original Lerna you end up with 2 similar tools (not good)
 5. Lerna-Lite added a few unique features (not available in Lerna itself):
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol)
      * _Lerna added support for the same feature 6 months later in their v6.0 release_